bcurran3/ChocolateyPackages/choco-upgrade-all-at/readme.md

 * I personally use and endorse this script/package/program/task/whatever-you-want-to-call-it.

 CHANGELOG:
+* 0.0.4.1 - Removed PowerShell dependency.
+Fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.
 * 0.0.4 - added option to run weekly.
-* 0.0.4.1 - fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?